FranciscoVeloz1/NexaRize-Components/docs/Table.md

 # Table component
-Welcome to the React Table Component!
+Welcome to the NexaRize Table Component!
 This component provides a versatile and customizable solution for rendering tabular data in your React applications.
 With this component, you can easily display and manipulate data in a structured format, offering users a clear and organized view of information.

 ## Usage